damianhakert/damianhakert.github.io/source/jobs/ux-designer/index.html.md

 * Writes blog posts articulating UX vision
 * Interviews potential UX candidates
 * Has a deep understanding of responsive Web design fundamentals

+#### Staff UX Designer
+* Approaches the design of GitLab from a holistic and comprehensive perspective
+* Lead strategic UX decisions, balancing both short-term considerations and long-term vision
+* Bring clarity and understanding to abstract and ambiguious UX problem spaces
+* Helps to set direction and focus for GitLab's experience
+* Proactively improves the UX team, process, and flow
+* Anticipates and help address future needs for the UX team and product

 ## Tools